jamesli12/menu-generator/README.md

     - ### UI/UX Design
       - Our design team worked on creating user-friendly and visually appealing interfaces.
 Prototypes and wireframes were developed to visualize the app's layout and user flow.
     - ### Software Development
-      - We used agile development with iterative design and coding sprints.
+      - We used agile development with iterative design and coding sprints, which coule allow for flexibility and adaptability in development, facilitating a user-centric design and robust app functionality.
       - ### Frontend Development
         - We used TypeScript and React as our main programming languages.
 We used Vite as our frontend tool for our local development server.
       - ### Backend Development